Cris Morena: Early life and career

 Until 1991, she was mostly known as an actress due to her role in iconic comedy shows such as Mesa de Noticias and Amigos son los Amigos and as a songwriter, thanks to the hits she wrote for children show host Flavia Palmiero alongside Carlos Nilson.
 In 1991, she made her debut as a powerful name in TV production when she created, presented and produced Jugate Conmigo.
-She went on to create the biggest youth-oriented franchises in Argentina history and her shows, such as Chiquititas, Rebelde Way and Floriciente, attracted huge ratings all over the world and spawned hundreds of products, albums and live concerts.
+She went on to create the biggest youth-oriented franchises in Argentina history and her shows, such as Chiquititas, Rebelde Way and Floricienta, attracted huge ratings all over the world and spawned hundreds of products, albums and live concerts.
 Even though most of her shows were heavily panned by critics, most of them were huge commercial successes and had huge repercussion not only in Argentina but also in several other countries such as Brazil, Greece, Israel, Spain, Uruguay, Mexico and Chile.

 In 1995, she retired as a TV personality when she ended her successful Jugate Conmigo series.
 Since then, she has worked behind-the-scenes, both as a TV producer and as songwriter.
 Even though she is not usually seen on the media, she is a well-known and recognizable brand in Argentina, where she is considered one of the most powerful names in television.
 She is also a prolific songwriter and music is an important element in all of her shows.
 Her productions have accumulated over 30 platinum certifications and, alongside Carlos Nilson (her songwriting partner until 2006), she is the most profitable songwriter ever in SADAIC's (Argentine songwriters association) history.

 A huge fan of Broadway musicals, Morena is also known for musicals with million dollar budgets based on her television production which are usually presented in Teatro Gran Rex in Buenos Aires.
 With the complete cast of the TV shows, those musicals break attendance records every Winter vacation (July in Argentina).
 Chiquititas alone has sold 1.5 million tickets.
 She was also responsible for the Argentine version of Spring Awakening in 2010 for which she was awarded several Premios ACE, the most prestigious theater award the country.

 In 2010, after the sudden death of her daughter, Romina Yan, Morena went on a hiatus and closed her production company.
 She gave her last interview at the end of the year for Clarín and has made no public appearances.
 In November 2012, she made her comeback at the Grammy Latino red carpet and announced her return to television after two years, with Aliados.
 Aliados made its debut at the last week of June in Telefe.